 - Neuropathic Pain

 - Plantar Fasciitis

-These devices are not a cure, they provide temporary pain relief and in many cases will eliminate, or reduce, the drug dependency for the people using it.
+Benepod is not a cure, it provides temporary pain relief and in some cases will eliminate, or reduce drug dependency for people using it.

 What Is Pain?